 A Quick Comparison of Our Favorites – 2022

 |Premium Choice||Dr Hemp All Natural Pet Bedding||

 1. Carefresh Shavings Plus Small Animal Bedding – Best Overall

 Combining safety, absorbency, and superior substrate composition, Carefresh Shavings Plus is by far our favorite pick for gerbil bedding.
 The Carefresh brand is a longstanding and knowledgeable company for small pet needs, and provides excellent customer service.

 Perhaps the best part is that this is a mixture of soft plant fiber puffs and wood non-toxic shavings.
 New owners won’t have to be overwhelmed by mixing different substrates together and testing them out right off the bat.
 Snag Carefresh Shavings Plus to get your gerbil’s home set up simply and safely.

-All of that, plus a reasonable price point just makes this bedding the smart choice.
+All of that, plus a reasonable price point just makes this bedding for gerbils the smart choice.